mnot/I-D/rfc5988bis/draft.md

 --- back

-# Notes on Using the Link Header with the HTML Format
+# Using the Link Header with the HTML Format

 HTML motivated the original syntax of the Link header, and many of the design decisions in this document are driven by a desire to stay compatible with these uses.